-Leviticus 10:1-2 describes the offering give to Elohim by Nadab and Abihu outside of what Elohim commanded and cost them there lives.
+Leviticus 10:1-2 describes the offering given to God by Nadab and Abihu outside of what God commanded and cost them their lives.
 The Most High doesn’t sway in the wind and demands what he commands.

 1. And Nadab and Abihu, the sons of Aaron, took either of them his censer, and put fire therein, and put incense thereon, and offered strange fire before the LORD, which he commanded them not.Leviticus 10:1-2 (KJV)

 2. And there went out fire from the LORD, and devoured them, and they died before the LORD.

 A brief history of the Roman calendars

 The Gregorian calendar, first introduced in 1582 took more than 300 years for all the countries worldwide, give or take, to adopt, leaving the Julian calendar in the wake.
 It is also known as the Western or Christian Calendar and replaced the Julian Calendar because it did not correctly reflect the actual time it takes the earth to circle around the sun — known as the tropical year.